ENCCS/hpda-python/content/parallel-computing.rst

 This is similar to Dask which will be covered in a later episode.

-Let's explore how ``ipyparallel`` can be used together with MPI.
-We start with Hello World.
+One way to work with ipyparallel is to start an IPython Cluster directly in a code cell in Jupyter.
+Let's explore how ipyparallel can be used together with MPI.
-The following code cell in Jupyter will initialize 4 MPI engines, create a "broadcast view" to the engines (which is more efficient than a "direct view" for MPI-type problems), and finally use the :meth:`apply_sync` function to run the :meth:`mpi_example` function on the MPI engines:
+The following code cell will initialize 4 MPI engines inside a context manager (to automatically manage starting and stopping engines), create a "broadcast view" to the engines, and finally use the :meth:`apply_sync` function to run the :meth:`mpi_example` function on the engines:

 .. code-block:: python

    import ipyparallel as ipp

    def mpi_example():
        from mpi4py import MPI
        comm = MPI.COMM_WORLD
-      return f"Hello World from rank {comm.Get_rank()}. total ranks={comm.Get_size()}"
+       return f"Hello World from rank {comm.Get_rank()}.
+Total ranks={comm.Get_size()}"

    # request an MPI cluster with 4 engines
-   with ipp.Cluster(engines='mpi', n=4) as rc:
+   with ipp.Cluster(engines='mpi', n=4) as cluster:
       # get a broadcast_view on the cluster which is best suited for MPI style computation
-       view = rc.broadcast_view()
+      view = cluster.broadcast_view()
       # run the mpi_example function on all engines in parallel
       r = view.apply_sync(mpi_example)

    # Retrieve and print the result from the engines
    print("\n".join(r))
-   # at this point, the cluster processes have been shutdown

-WRITEME: simple example with ipyparallel, probably together with MPI since MPI is not interactive itself and that's what ipyparallel can contribute (many other use cases fit better with dask)
+In an exercise below you can practice using ipyparallel for running an interactive MPI job in Jupyter for the word-count project.

 Exercises
 ---------